Ofenbach (DJs)

 Ofenbach is a French DJ duo founded in 2014, consisting of Dorian Lauduique and César de Rummel and based in Paris.
 Their gold-certified song "Be Mine" charted on the Billboard Dance/Mix Show Airplay reached number 35.
 After releasing songs like "Around the Fire" and "You Don't Know Me", they gained support from artists such as Robin Schulz and Tiësto.
 They are also known for remixing songs from Bob Sinclar, Hyphen Hyphen, and James Bay.

 History

 The duo met at school at an early age.
 When they were 13 years old, Lo's father told them that one of the best experiences of his life was being part of a band.
 This inspired them to form their first musical group in which they performed rock music.
 They cite some of their influences as Supertramp, The Rolling Stones, and Led Zeppelin.

 The name Ofenbach was selected after the duo found a score by French composer Jacques Offenbach at their home.

 Ofenbach released their single "Be Mine" alongside an official remix package via Warner Music France/Big Beat, which featured remixes from Agrume, Antiyu, and Stone Van Brooken.
 The song peaked at number one in Russia and Poland.

+And also, they have performed at 2018 UEFA Europa League Final opening ceremony in Lyon.